Fauzi Roslan

-Muhammad Fauzi bin Roslan (born 27 August 1988), commonly known as Kojie is a Malaysian footballer who plays for the Malaysia national team.
-He plays mainly as a forward or a winger.
+Muhammad Fauzi bin Roslan (born 27 August 1988), commonly known as Kojie, is a Malaysian former professional footballer.
+He played mainly as a forward or winger.

 Club career

 Shahzan Muda, Pahang

 He previously played for Shahzan Muda and Pahang before signed with Melaka United for 2017 season.
 A product of a local talent, he is known for agility, acceleration and strength and being described as "sharp and clever".
 Combined with his close control and strength to keep the ball, he is described as a menace in the box.
 On 3 November 2013, he assisted Pahang to defeat Kelantan 0–1 in the Malaysian Cup final which ends Pahang's 21 years drought of the cup.

 Melaka United

 On 16 November 2016, it was announced that Fauzi has agreed to join Melaka United from Pahang.
 On 21 February 2017, he made his league debut and scored one goal in a 2–0 win over Kelantan.